dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudents.md

 This data comes directly from the District’s student information system (SIS) and is downloaded in one of the following formats and imported into a geodatabase table ready for geocoding.
 The downloaded data should be exported from the SIS into either Excel (.xlsx), comma or tab-delimited text (.csv) or dbase (.dbf).

 ## Required Fields:
-There are three required fields that must be added to the geocoded student attribute table in order for SchoolSite to properly identify students to be excluded or optionally included in the enrollment projections or various types of redistricting plans.
+There are three required fields that must be added to the geocoded student attribute table in order for SchoolSite Pro to properly identify students to be excluded or optionally included in the enrollment projections or various types of redistricting plans.

 1. **GRD** - This field is defined in ArcGIS as a “short integer” field and should only contain numeric values, typically ranging from 0 through 12, and sometimes -1 and/or -2.
 0 represents kindergarten, -1 or -2 would represent TK or PK (see discussion below).
 The District’s student data downloaded from the SIS may include a Grade or other named field, but the values in that field many times include characters other than numbers such as KA or KP, PK, or some other value of the District’s choosing.
-This type of data is not recognized for use with SchoolSite and those values must be transferred or interpreted to include only numeric values in the GRD field.
+This type of data is not recognized for use with SchoolSite Pro and those values must be transferred or interpreted to include only numeric values in the GRD field.
 The GRD field with standardized grade values is critical to both the forecasting model and redistricting plans.

 2. **SCHL_CODE** - This field is defined as a “short integer” and contains the school ID or program ID number of the student’s school or program of attendance.
 It is critical that the ID number in the student table matches a corresponding point with the school ID in the schools point feature class (i.e. there needs to be a location where the student is attending school).